 Skip to content

-• The booklet (booklet.pdf) — decision trees + one algorithm per page.
+• The booklet (booklet.pdf): decision trees and one algorithm per page.

 Four-hour allocation